collerek/ormar/docs/models/inheritance.md

 Similarly, you can inherit from Models that have ManyToMany relations declared but there is one, but substantial difference - the Through model.

-Since in the future the Through model will be able to hold additional fields and now it links only two Tables (`from` and `to` ones), each child that inherits the m2m relation field has to have separate Through model.
+Since the Through model will be able to hold additional fields, and now it links only two Tables (`from` and `to` ones), each child that inherits the m2m relation field has to have separate Through model.